General Medical Information

-The wearing of jewellery other than a watch is not permitted for Health and Safety reasons.
+The wearing of jewellery other than a watch (no smartwatches) is not permitted for Health and Safety reasons.
 If jewellery/certain items of clothing are worn for religious reasons please come and let us know before your child starts school.
 Hairstyles free from the extremes of fashion.

 - Red or navy sweatshirt/jumper/cardigan

 - Red, navy or white polo shirt/T shirt/blouse